mouse4d/home-mini-cluster/README.md

 Goal of the mini-cluster? is to be defined.

+⚠️ *Much important:* whatever ideas you have -> send them to Discussions section!

 ## 🎯 Final Destination 1:
 - VPN connectivity to cluster
 - Docker swarm (k3s overkill?
-Stage 2?)
+Final Destination 2?)
   - _mail server?_
   - _some crypto node?_
+  - _google docs killer?_
+  - _dropbox replacement?_
   - _???_
 - Storage in Raid
   - //TODO _adding several flash/drives and setup "cluster-raid" vs dedicated NAS_